Rolls-Royce University Technology Centre (UTC) in Manufacturing and On-Wing Technology, The University of Nottingham.

-Applicants are invited to undertake a 3 year PhD programme in partnership with industry to address key challenges in on-platform manufacturing engineering.
-The successful candidate will be based at The Rolls-Royce University Technology Centre (UTC) in Manufacturing and On-Wing Technology at University of Nottingham.
+Applicants are invited to undertake a 3 year PhD program in partnership with industry to address key challenges in on-platform manufacturing engineering.
+The successful candidate will be based at the Rolls-Royce University Technology Centre in Manufacturing and On-Wing Technology, (http://www.nottingham.ac.uk/utc

 We are seeking talented candidates with:

-• First or upper second class degree in Robotics/Computer Science/Cybernetics/Mechatronics/Mechanical or related scientific discipline.
+• First or upper second class degree in Mechatronics/Robotics/Mechanical/Computer Science or related scientific discipline.

 • First rate analytical and numerical skills, with a well-rounded academic background.

-• Demonstrated ability to develop precision mechatronics system and algorithm
+• Demonstrated ability to develop precision Mechatronics system and algorithms.

-• Background with relevant packages, (MATLAB, ROS/ OpenCV/ python, LabVIEW/C languages)
+• Background with relevant packages, (MATLAB, SolidWorks/Creo, ROS/ OpenCV/ python, LabVIEW/C languages).

-This is an excellent opportunity to work on a novel robotic system with strong links to industrial applications and key skills and knowledge in preparation for a high-impact, high-technology research or industrial career
+This is an excellent opportunity to work on a novel Mechatronics system with strong links to industrial applications and key skills and knowledge in preparation for a high-impact, high-technology research or industrial career